Moving for Health applied to the health setting

 Key learnings: tips and tricks to facilitate the transfer

-Reflective exercise: Analyse how you could transfer in your own context the good practice presented (you can also pick one from the extra resources) in your practice, why, how?
-List the resources you will need, the elements you could keep and the ones you would need to add or adapt/delete as well as the stakeholders you need to convince.
+• List the resources you will need, the elements you could keep, the ones you would need to add or adapt/delete, and the stakeholders you need to convince.

 "Project is funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Education and Culture Executive Agency (EACEA).
 Neither the European Union nor EACEA can be held responsible for them."